Health group attacks Gatorade's Michael Jordan ad

 PHAI in its letter said the ad sequences the footage to falsely enhance the role of Gatorade during the so-called "Flu Game."

-The archival footage that the group found never showed Jordan drinking orange-colored Gatorade but only water or other clear liquids.
+The archival footage that the group found never showed Jordan drinking orange-coloured Gatorade but only water or other clear liquids.

 The group further says that the shot of Jordan slumped over on the bench was near the end of the game after Jordan was done playing, rather than earlier in play as the ad implies.

-PHAI is asking the FTC to investigate whether the color of the liquid in the cup featured at the beginning of the commercial was enhanced or altered.
+PHAI is asking the FTC to investigate whether the colour of the liquid in the cup featured at the beginning of the commercial was enhanced or altered.

 It also said PepsiCo should be ordered to undertake corrective advertising consistent with government recommendation that people with the flu should stay home and not engage in vigorous physical activity.